Caddisfly: Phylogeny

-The cladogram of external relationships, based on a 2008 DNA and protein analysis, shows the order as a clade, sister to the Lepidoptera, and more distantly related to the Diptera (true flies) and Mecoptera (scorpionflies).
+The cladogram of external relationships, based on molecular analysis, shows the order as a clade, sister to the Lepidoptera, and more distantly related to the Diptera (true flies) and Mecoptera (scorpionflies).

 The cladogram of relationships within the order is based on a 2002 molecular phylogeny using ribosomal RNA, a nuclear elongation factor gene, and mitochondrial cytochrome oxidase.
 The Annulipalpia and Integripalpia are clades, but the relationships within the Spicipalpia are unclear.

 Distribution

 Caddisflies are found worldwide, with the greater diversity being in warmer regions.
 They are associated with bodies of freshwater, the larvae being found in lakes, ponds, rivers, streams and other water bodies.
 The land caddis, Enoicyla pusilla (family: Limnephilidae), lives in the damp litter of the woodland floor.
 In the United Kingdom it is found in and around the county of Worcestershire in oakwoods.

 Ecology

 Caddisfly larvae can be found in all feeding guilds in freshwater habitats.
 Most early stage larvae and some late stage ones are collector-gatherers, picking up fragments of organic matter from the benthos.
 Other species are collector-filterers, sieving organic particles from the water using silken nets, or hairs on their legs.
 Some species are scrapers, feeding on the film of algae and other periphyton that grows on underwater objects in sunlight.
 Others are shredder-herbivores, chewing fragments off living plant material while others are shredder-detritivores, gnawing at rotting wood or chewing dead leaves that have been pre-processed by bacteria and fungi; most of the nutrients of the latter group come from consumption of the bacteria and fungi.
 The predatory species either actively hunt their prey, typically other insects, tiny crustaceans and worms, or lie in wait for unwary invertebrates to come too close.
 A few species feed opportunistically on dead animals or fish, and some Leptoceridae larvae feed on freshwater sponges.